 Top tip on a Caraquet local food treat

 The Rodd Miramichi is a bit of a surprise of a hotel.
-It is in the heart of the city yet on the river.
+The Rodd hotel is in the heart of the city yet on the river.
 This New Brunswick hotel has a classic wooden slat/board/seaside pale yellow appearance but it is very contemporary inside and super comfortable.

 Rodd Miramichi has 79 modern guest rooms and suites – many of which have lovely outdoor patio areas.
-It is a fantastic location and many rooms have river views.
+The hotel has a fantastic location and many rooms have river views.

 Eating and Drinking at The Rodd Miramichi